-A Look Inside Oprah Winfrey's Mammoth $90 Million Montecito Mansion
+A Peek Inside Oprah Winfrey's Mammoth $90 Million Montecito Mansion

-Oprah Winfrey, a television mogul with a net worth of roughly $3.1 billion, remains one of the most successful public figures in modern history.
-In spite of her constant media exposure, her home in Southern California has been largely kept from the public.
-So what does her mansion look like?
+Oprah Winfrey, a television mogul with a net worth of roughly $3.1 billion, is undoubtedly one of the most successful public figures in modern history.
+Despite her constant media exposure, her home in Southern California has been largely kept from the public.
+So how does her mansion look?
 It's time to take a peek.

 1. A Gorgeous Respite

-Oprah's mansion is located in Montecito, one of the wealthiest communities in the US.
-Fringed by the Santa Ynez Mountains and the Pacific Ocean shores, houses in Montecito generally run from $1 million all the way up to $85 million.
-Visitors often come across famous people here.
-So how did Oprah decide to settle down at this exclusive locale?
+Oprah's mansion is located in Montecito, one of the wealthiest neighborhoods in the US.
+Fringed by the Santa Ynez Mountains and the shores of the Pacific Ocean, houses in Montecito generally run from $1 million all the way up to $85 million.
+Visitors often come across celebrities here.
+So how did Oprah decide to settle down at this luxurious locale?

 2. A Chance Encounter

-Having built a tremendous fortune during her nearly 50 years in the media empire, Oprah was considering a real estate in 2001 when an opportunity came by pure chance.
-She was invited to a party in a gorgeous mansion in Montecito.
-Utterly enchanted by its beauty, Oprah immediately decided to have the mansion for her own.
+Having built a tremendous fortune during her nearly 50 years in the media empire, Oprah was considering to purchase a real estate in 2001 when an opportunity came by pure chance.
+She got invited to a party in a gorgeous mansion in Montecito.
+Utterly enchanted by its beauty, Oprah decided to have the mansion for her own right away.